trampgeek/moodle-qtype_coderunner/Readme.md

 usual PHP output including all HTML content outside the php tags.

 Other less commonly used built-in question types are:
-*python3\_w\_input*, *nodejs*, *pascal\_program* and *pascal\_function*.
+*nodejs*, *pascal\_program* and *pascal\_function*.

 As discussed later, this base set of question types can be customised or extended in various ways.

 ### Some more-specialised question types

-The following question types used to exist as built-ins but have now been dropped from the main install as they are intended primarily for University of Canterbury (UOC) use only.
+The following question types, used by the University of Canterbury (UOC) are not part of the basic supported question type set.
 They can be imported, if desired, from the file `uoc_prototypes.xml`, located in the CodeRunner/coderunner/samples folder.
+However, they come with no guarantees of correctness or on-going support.

 The UOC question types include: